solidi/writing/17-the-many-senses-of-software-engineering.md

 ## Testing (Tasting)

 As the system is seen and heard, it is tested for **taste**.
 Taste is a subjective sense, and there are many forms that people enjoy.
 For this system, we are **testing** by isolating, separating, and pinning dependencies.
 We are asserting and validating the taste of the structure.
 Tasting takes a few forms, whether we taste for saltiness, sweet or sour, or blend for savory.
 We inspect at certain **levels or scales**, including unit, feature, and system testing.
-Tasting in the system is a important continuous exercise.
+Tasting in the system is a continuous exercise.

 ![A mind map on concepts of testing.](images/17-04.png)